Hillside Wood, Bredhurst, nr. Maidstone, Kent. 1.44 acres of Ancient Woodland with mixed broadleaves. £15,000 (freehold) [#S1177]

 - The southeast boundary is indicated by green paint on trees and wooden posts.

-- The southwest boundary is indicated by blue paint on trees and wooden posts.
+- The southwest boundary is indicated by blue paint on trees and occasional wooden posts.

 The sporting rights are owned and included in the sale.
 They are not let.